ronrest/domain_and_ec2/README.md

 # How to Link Your Registered Domain Name to your Amazon EC2 project

 So you have built a funky web application.
-You have hosted it on an Amazon EC2 instance.
+You are running it on an Amazon EC2 instance.
 And you have registered a memorable domain name for people to access your website with.
 So.... now what?